pomsky-lang/website/content/blog/pomsky-0-7/index.md

 So how did the code change?
 It became slightly longer, but in exchange, control flow is much more explicit, so it's easier to reason about the code.

-During the rewrite, I was glad that pomsky has a variety of integration tests that cover both valid and invalid inputs.
+During the rewrite, I was glad that Pomsky has a variety of integration tests that cover both valid and invalid inputs.
 Once the code compiled again, I ran the test suite to identify bugs.
 When all the bugs I found were fixed and all 200 tests were green, I had much more confidence that my code was correct.